ebaauw/homebridge-hue/README.md

 Compress the log file by issuing `gzip homebridge.log`.

 #### Debug Dump File
-To aid troubleshooting, on startup, homebridge-hue dumps its environment, including its `config.json` settings and the full state of all bridges / gateways into a gzipped json file, `homebridge-hue.json.gz`.
+To aid troubleshooting, on startup, Homebridge Hue dumps its environment, including its `config.json` settings and the full state of all bridges / gateways into a gzipped json file, `homebridge-hue.json.gz`.
 IP addresses, and bridge / gateway usernames are masked.
 This file is created in the user directory, `~/.homebridge` by default.

 #### Raising Issues
 If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
 Please attach a copy of `homebridge.log.gz` (see [**Debug Log File**](#debug-log-file)) and of `homebridge-hue.json.gz`  (see [**Debug Dump File**](#debug-dump-file)).
 Please do not copy/paste large amounts of logging.
 For questions, you can also post a message to the **#hue** channel of the Homebridge community on [Discord](https://discord.gg/hZubhrz).

 ### Contributing
-Sometimes I get the question how people can support my work on homebridge-hue.
+Sometimes I get the question how people can support my work on Homebridge Hue.
-I created homebridge-hue as a hobby project, for my own use.
+I created Homebridge Hue as a hobby project, for my own use.
-I share it on GitHub so others might benefit, and to give back to the open source community, without whom homebridge-hue wouldn't have been possible.
+I share it on GitHub so others might benefit, and to give back to the open source community, without whom Homebridge Hue wouldn't have been possible.
-I do not seek any compensation for my work on homebridge-hue.
+I do not seek any compensation for my work on Homebridge Hue.

-Having said that, adding support for new devices, in homebridge-hue, and in the deCONZ REST API plugin, is very hard without having physical access to the device.
+Having said that, adding support for new devices, in Homebridge Hue, and in the deCONZ REST API plugin, is very hard without having physical access to the device.
 Since this is a hobby project, I cannot afford to spend money on devices I won't be using myself, just to integrate them for the benefit of others.
 I am happy to receive small donations in the form of new devices to integrate, or the money to buy these devices myself.
 I am also happy to return the devices afterwards, if you provide the shipping costs.
 Please contact me by email or on Discord for shipping details.

 ### Caveats
-The homebridge-hue plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
+Homebridge Hue is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for years, but your mileage might vary.
-Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).

-Homebridge is a great platform, but not really intended for consumers, as it requires command-line interaction.

-HomeKit is still relatively new, and Apple's [Home](https://support.apple.com/en-us/HT204893) app provides only limited support.
-You might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free), Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid), or, if you use `Xcode`, Apple's [HMCatalog](https://developer.apple.com/library/content/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048-Intro-DontLinkElementID_2) example app.

 The HomeKit terminology needs some getting used to.
 A _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
 A _bridge_ (like Homebridge) is an accessory that provides access to other, bridged, accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a lightbulb, switch, motion sensor, ..., but also: a programmable switch button, accessory information, battery status).
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
 You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/TestingYourHomeKitApp/TestingYourHomeKitApp.html), which is distributed as an additional tool for `Xcode`.

 Internally, HomeKit identifies accessories by UUID.
-For Zigbee devices (lights, sensors, switches), homebridge-hue bases this UUID on the Zigbee mac address.
+For Zigbee devices (lights, sensors, switches), Homebridge Hue bases this UUID on the Zigbee mac address.
 For non-Zigbee resources (groups, schedules, CLIP sensors), the UUID is based on the bridge / gateway ID and resource path (e.g. `/sensors/1`).
 By not using the resource name (e.g. `Daylight`), homebridge-hue can deal with duplicate names.
 In addition, HomeKit will still recognise the accessory after the resource name has changed on the bridge / gateway, remembering which HomeKit room, groups, scenes, actions, and triggers it belongs to.
 However, when a non-Zigbee bridge / gateway resource is deleted and then re-created, resulting in a different resource path, HomeKit will treat it as a new accessory, and you will need to re-configure HomeKit.